Veridise/llzk-lib/doc/1_setup.md

 * Nix 2.13 is assumed.
 Compatibility with other versions has not been checked yet, but they should work.

-# Manual build setup
+# Manual Build Setup

 LLZK requires the following to be installed:

 * CMake 3.18 or newer
 * Ninja
-* Doxygen (optional, for generating API documentation during development)
+* Z3

+To optionally generate API documentation, you need:
+* Doxygen (tested on 1.10 and newer)

 To run tests, you also need:
 * Python 3